Erase Apple Watch

-Go to General > Reset, then tap Erase All Content and Settings.
+Go to General > Reset, tap Erase All Content and Settings, then enter your passcode.

 If you have an Apple Watch with a cellular plan, you’re offered two options—Erase All and Erase All & Keep Plan.
 To completely erase your Apple Watch, choose Erase All.
 If you want to erase and then restore it with your cellular plan in place, choose Erase All & Keep Plan.